spacenectar/builda/builda/README.md

 - Add a larger selection of default scaffolds

-- Create a website for builda with full documentation as well as a scaffold gallery
+- Create a website for builda with full documentation

 - Add the ability to easily generate your own scaffolds

-- Add 'Prefabs' - These will allow you to generate an entire project with a single command (Think 'create-react-app' but even more powerful)
+- Add 'Prefabs' - These will allow you to generate an entire project with a single command (Think 'create-react-app' but even more powerful - watch this space!)

+- Create a community marketplace for scaffolds and prefabs.

+- Version control of all scaffolds and prefabs

 - Add a command line only mode which will work without needing to initialise builda or even install it locally

 - Even more stuff!

+## Get support / discuss builda

+I've set up a [GitHub Discussions board](https://github.com/spacenectar/builda/discussions) for builda.
+Feel free to post questions, bugs, suggestions, or just to chat.

+## Contribute

+Builda is not yet set up to receive contributions, but if you would like to help then please feel free to post questions, suggestions or bug reports on the discussions board (link above).
+I will be happy to review any pull requests you may have but it makes sense to wait until I release the docs and tools which will make contributing much easier.

 ## Support me